 A legacy utility that is shipped with the Oracle server is called 'maxmem', and it is located in $ORACLE_HOME/bin/.
 It's original purpose was to assess free memory availability on the server, but it is not used by any other Oracle executable at this time.
 On other operating systems, this utility quickly returns an assessment of free memory on the system.
 However, when launched on Oracle Solaris on Sparc (64-bit) servers, this utility quickly locks all free memory on the server and does not release it.

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!